1907 WAFL Grand Final

 The 1907 WAFL Grand Final was an Australian rules football game contested between the Perth Football Club and the East Fremantle Football Club, on 28 September 1907 at the Claremont Showground, to determine the premier team of the West Australian Football League (WAFL) for the 1907 season.

 One of the most controversial matches in the league's history, the match was won on the day by East Fremantle by five points, then overturned on protest and awarded to Perth after the free kick which led to one of East Fremantle's goals was judged to have been awarded after the half time bell.
 The final result was a one-point win to Perth, 6.6 (42) d.
-5.11 (41).
+East Fremantle, 5.11 (41).
 It was Perth's first premiership.

 Background

 and had been the strongest teams in the 1907 WAFL season, each finishing the home-and-away season with a 14–3 record; East Fremantle won the minor premiership by percentage.
 Those two clubs qualified for the grand final with wins in their semi-finals: East Fremantle defeated third-placed by ten points; and Perth defeated fourth-placed by four points.
 South Fremantle lodged a protest against the loss, arguing that one of its goals had been improperly changed to a touched behind by the field umpire, but this was dismissed.

 This match was certain to decide the season's premiership: since the teams entered the match with equal win–loss records and the finals were played under the first amended Argus system, there was no possibility for a challenge match.